 Transitioning to or from high performance mode requires a restart.

-If you a developer and want to learn more about how performance mode can optimize your system for server-specific applications, see the sysctl(3) manual page.
+If you're a developer, and want to learn more about how performance mode can optimize your system for server-specific applications, see the sysctl(3) manual page.